fcperni/DataStorytellingWithPowerBI/Script.md

 We need to click on *New Measure* and type this formula:

 ```
-Errors = CALCULATE(Count('Audit'[Id]), 'Audit'[Status]<>"OK")
+Errors = CALCULATE(Count('Audit'[Id]), 'Audit'[Status] = "Error")
 ```

-After we have inserted this new measure,  we can drag our brand new measure to the Card visualization we created on the step before.
+After we have inserted this new measure,  we can drag our brand new measure to a new Card visualization in our dashboard.

 For our sake, let's assign the same color we have used for detecting colors.
 In this case orange.
 Remember: Color consistency is key in our visualizations and even more in our stories.
 We should arrange our visualizations in the dashboard now that we have more elements.